Splines/homepage/_posts/2025-09-08-server-side-validation-rails-turbo.md

 end
 ```

 As we've seen, it simply wraps your field, here `html_tag`, inside a `div`.
 Let's overwrite this behavior in an initializer.
 This code is a mix of [this](https://dev.to/etoundi_1er/show-rails-validation-errors-inline-with-bootstrap-4-4ga6) and [this post](https://www.jorgemanrubia.com/2019/02/16/form-validations-with-html5-and-modern-rails/), the latter being a great writeup by _Jorge Manrubia_ that served me as inspiration.
 The code should be self-explanatory.
 It is adapted to [Bootstrap](https://getbootstrap.com/docs/5.3/forms/validation/#server-side), but you can really do whatever you want here.
 Don't forget to add `aria-live="polite"` to the error message to inform assistive technology users about the [updated site content](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-live).
+And note that we use `content_tag` here since it automatically [**escapes**](https://github.com/rails/rails/blob/cf6b3107753a762b27bfcf9eefcfd9feb43f0242/actionview/lib/action_view/helpers/tag_helper.rb#L230) the error message (which might contain user strings for custom validations).

 ```rb
 // +++FILENAME+++ config/initializers/form_errors.rb